José Joaquín Martínez

-José Joaquín Martínez Valadez (born 22 February 1987) is a Mexican professional footballer who plays as a right-back for Liga MX club Cruz Azul.
-His nickname is Shaggy, as he resembles the Scooby-Doo character, Shaggy.
+José Joaquín Martínez Valadez (born 22 February 1987) is a former Mexican professional footballer who last played as a right-back.
+His nickname is Shaggy, as he bears a resemblance to the Scooby-Doo character, Shaggy.

 Club career

 Martínez played 38 Primera División matches for Club América before being released in 2012.

 After spending several seasons at the Ascenso MX with Necaxa, Martínez would finally go on to re surge to first division with Pachuca.
 With Pachuca, Martínez has won a Liga MX title and has been essential part of Diego Alonso's tactics.
 Martínez would again spend one semester at Mineros de Zacatecas before returning to Pachuca during the summer 2017 transfer window to replace the departure of Stefan Medina.
-Martínez left Pachuca to join Morelia on July 1, 2019.
+Martínez left Pachuca to join Morelia on 1 July 2019.